SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 If you have an extra configuration class, you can use a much easier approach that also works if the only a part of your config is missing.
 See also the examples on the :doc:`serialization` page.

-Example: Merging Nodes from an Asset
+Updating Configuration Files from the Default Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you would like to merge new nodes and their values to your existing configuration file you can use your